-- Employing different elements of the curriculum to develop children as readers: whole class English lessons, guided reading, independent reading, listening to adult reading aloud and reading in curriculum areas other than English, all play an important part of teaching children to enjoy reading. - Building time every day for all children to read independently, read aloud and be read to during the school day. - Ensuring children have time to talk about books with each other and with adults. - Promote the use of Reading Records~ encouraging children to read at home and ensuring there is a record of this, recognising this as part of our STRIVE by rewarding one house point for every 4 reads at home.

-3. Engaging parents:
+- Employing different elements of the curriculum to develop children as readers: whole class English lessons, guided reading, independent reading, listening to adult reading aloud and reading in curriculum areas other than English, all play an important part of teaching children to enjoy reading. - Building time every day for all children to read independently, read aloud and be read to during the school day. - Ensuring children have time to talk about books with each other and with adults. - Promote the use of Reading Records, encouraging children to read at home and ensuring there is a record of this, recognising this as part of our STRIVE by rewarding one house point for every 4 reads at home. - 3.
+Engaging parents:

-- Involving parents to ensure the culture of reading that the school has developed extends into home. - Ensuring there is a genuine two-way communication with parents about reading, both through formal evaluations, questionnaires and meetings, and through informal conversations between families and staff members. - Providing advice and support for families with reading in as clear and accessible manner as possible, making use of written, online and face-to-face communication. - Inviting parents into school for events connected with reading: special assemblies, author visits, as volunteers, for book fairs and to meet and talk regularly. - Working to encourage reading and families who can find it difficult to connect with school.

-- Providing books and other reading resources, such as Read, Write, Inc. sacks, games, puppets and IT resources - Ensure that children change their books regularly if they have been reading regularly at home. - Allow parents to change books.
+- Involving parents to ensure the culture of reading that the school has developed extends into home. - Ensuring there is a genuine two-way communication with parents about reading, both through formal evaluations, questionnaires and meetings, and through informal conversations between families and staff members. - Providing advice and support for families with reading in as clear and accessible manner as possible, making use of written, online and face-to-face communication. - Inviting parents into school for events connected with reading: special assemblies, author visits, as volunteers, for book fairs and to meet and talk regularly. - Working to encourage reading and families who can find it difficult to connect with school. - Providing books and other reading resources, such as story sacks, games, puppets and IT resources - Ensure that children change their books regularly if they have been reading regularly at home. - We share the research behind the importance and impact of sharing quality children's books with parents through workshops, leaflets and the Everybody read! resources. - We use the Little Wandle Letters and Sounds Revised parents' resources to engage our families and share information about phonics, the benefits of sharing books, how children learn to blend and other aspects of our provision, both online and through workshops.